fare/asdf/doc/best_practices.md

 ### Defining ASDF Extensions

 #### Source File Types

 You MUST NOT define methods on `source-file-type`.
 This bad ASDF 1 interface must die.
 Instead, override the slot `type` for your file class and provide a proper `:initform`, as in:

     (defclass cl-source-file.l (cl-source-file) ((type :initform "l")))

+You can then provide the name of that class as class name for individual components, or as `:default-component-class` to relevant systems or modules.

 #### Conditional Outputs and Conditional Perform